eduvpn/android/README.md

 This is the eduVPN / Let's Connect! for Android application.

+You can clone this repository by executing the following command (provided you have git installed):

+    git clone --recurse-submodules -j8 https://github.com/eduvpn/android.git

 # Running with Android Studio

 Make sure you have the latest stable version of Android Studio installed, you can download it from [here](https://developer.android.com/studio).